Tessa Bonhomme: Hockey broadcasting

+Bonhomme co-hosts the podcast Jocks in Jills with Julia Tocheri.
+The podcast is centred on women's hockey, and features interviews with current and upcoming PWHL players.

-Television appearances
+Other appearances

 It was announced on October 5, 2010 that Bonhomme was one of several athletes selected to participate in an all-athletes episode of Wipeout Canada.
 The episode aired in April 2011.
 Bonhomme was a presenter at the 2011 Gemini Awards.